Indore: Shiv Vilas Palace

 Shiv Vilas Palace is a royal palace built during the reign of the Holkar dynasty.
 Also called the 'new palace', it was built after the Rajwada palace was damaged in an attack.
 It is on the right side of the Rajwada palace.

+Gomatgiri

+Gomatgiri is a revered Jain pilgrimage site situated on a hill near Indore, Madhya Pradesh, India.
+Spread over an expanse of lush greenery, this serene location is home to a majestic 21-foot statue of Gomateshwar, also known as Bahubali, which mirrors the famous statue located in Shravanabelagola, Karnataka.
+Established in 1981, Gomatgiri offers a tranquil retreat for spiritual seekers and visitors alike, with its picturesque views and spiritually uplifting atmosphere.
+The complex houses 24 marble temples, each dedicated to one of the 24 Tirthankaras of Jainism, symbolising the religion's rich heritage and teachings.
+This place is not only a spiritual centre but also a popular tourist attraction, drawing visitors from all corners for its architectural beauty and the peace it offers away from the bustle of city life.

 Kanch Mandir

 Kanch Mandir, literally 'temple of glass', is a famous Jain temple in Indore, built by Sir Seth Hukumchand Jain.
 Its construction began sometime around 1903.

 Khajrana Ganesh Mandir

-Khajrana Ganesh Mandir is a pilgrimage center in Indore, dedicated to Lord Ganapati.
+Khajrana Ganesh Mandir is a pilgrimage centre in Indore, dedicated to Lord Ganapati.
 The current temple was built during the reign of Holkar Dynasty.
 The main Idol of the temple was placed in a well to save it from the mughal ruler Aurangzeb.
 It was recovered by the Holkar ruler Maharani Ahilya Bai Holkar.
 It is situated in the Khajrana area, a little distance away from Kalka Mata Temple.

 Lalbagh Palace

-Lalbagh Palace is one of the finest buildings built by the Holkar Dynasty between 1886 and 1921.
+Lalbagh Palace was built by the Holkar Dynasty between 1886 and 1921.
 The interior is beautified with striated Italian marble pillars, many chandeliers and classical columns, murals of Greek deities, a baroque-cum-rococo dining room, an English-library-style office with leather armchairs, a Renaissance sitting room, and a Palladian queen's bedroom which was the fashion among many of the late Raj-era Indian nobility, accompanied by a billiards room.
 There is imitation of the Buckingham Palace gates creak at the entrance along with 28-hectare ground, where, near to the palace, stands the statue of Queen Victoria.